rseah145/smw-term2/lesson_8/Theory.md

 Use the Services tool or Server Manager to ensure the following services are started:
 * IP Helper
 * Remote Access Connection Manager
-* IKE and AuthIP IPsec Keying Modul
+* IKE and AuthIP IPsec Keying Modules
+* Routing and Remote Access
+* Netlogon